waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## IV.
 Story & Quests
 *   **Primary Quest: Obtain HM01 Cut**
     *   **Current Hypothesis:** The quest requires solving a second Farfetch'd puzzle in Ilex Forest.
     *   **Status:** In progress.
-The second Farfetch'd has disappeared after a failed interaction.
+The second Farfetch'd has disappeared.
 Currently searching for it.
 *   **Secondary Quest: Kurt's Custom Balls**
     *   **Objective:** Wait one day for Kurt to finish making a custom ball from the WHT APRICORN.
     *   **Status:** Blocked by time.